Tag: Christian

 High School Visit Day

-High School Visit Day is a great way to get a jump-start on your college search.
-Designed specifically for current high school sophomores, juniors, and their families.
-This is a great opportunity to discover North Park and see if it is the right fit for you.
+High School Visit Day is a great way to get a jump-start on your college search!
+This event is designed for current high school sophomores, juniors, and their families who are starting to think about the next step after graduation.
+It is a simple, fun, and informative way to learn more about North Park University and what college life might look like for you!

 RSVP